rethinkdb/rethinkdb/src/jsproc/README.md

-TODO (rntz): This file is full of lies.
-It is hopelessly out of date.
-DO NOT TRUST ANYTHING IN THIS FILE.

-# Supervisor process startup
+# Spawner process startup

-When rethinkdb is invoked, if the command requested might require running JS code (ie. if it involves calling `serve()`; `main_rethinkdb_porcelain()` and `main_rethinkdb_serve()` are the two entry points as of this writing), before the `run_in_thread_pool()` is called, we spawn off a supervisor process by calling `supervisor_t::spawn()`.
+When RethinkDB is invoked, if the command requested might require running JS code (ie. if it involves calling `serve()`; as of 2012-07-11, this means `main_rethinkdb_porcelain()` and `main_rethinkdb_serve()`), before `run_in_thread_pool()` is called, fork off a process by calling `spawner_t::create()`.

-`supervisor_t::spawn()` calls `fork()`.
-On failure, we die.
-On success, `supervisor_t::spawn()` returns _in the child process only_.
-In the parent, it runs `exec_supervisor()` instead, which does not return.

-The parent process becomes a "supervisor process" whose job it is to manage the RethinkDB engine process and a pool of worker processes (in which JS is run).
+Before forking, we create a pair of unix domain sockets.
+The parent gets one end and the child the other.
+The parent process continues as usual, becoming the RethinkDB "engine process".
+The child becomes a "spawner process".

+The spawner loops, receiving file descriptors from the engine (unix domain sockets can send & receive open file descriptors).
+For each fd received, it forks off a worker process with that fd, and sends the worker's PID back to the engine.

+The new worker receives a single "job" (see below) from the engine over this fd and runs it.
+The job can use the fd to communicate with the engine.

-The worker processes are themselves forked off from the supervisor, and run `exec_worker()`.
-Note that although we `fork()`, we never call `exec()` or a
-variant: all processes involved are images of the same RethinkDB binary.
+Note that although we `fork()`, we never call `exec()` or a variant: all processes involved are images of the same RethinkDB binary.

-In sum, there are three kinds of process: the "supervisor" parent process, the "engine" child process (in which `supervisor_t::spawn()` returns), and the "worker" side-processes.
+In sum, there are three kinds of process: the "engine" parent process, the "spawner" child process, and the "worker" grandchild processes.

-# Communication between supervisor, engine, and workers
+# Jobs and pools

-Before forking the engine process, the supervisor calls `socketpair()` to open a socket which is used to communicate with the engine process.
-The same is done for the worker processes.
-So the supervisor has a socket for each child process, and each child has a socket connected to the supervisor.

-The supervisor keeps worker processes in two lists, idle and busy.
-Initially all workers are idle.

-When the engine wishes to connect to a worker, it creates a `socketpair()` and sends one end over its connection to the supervisor process.
-On receiving a file descriptor `fd` from the engine, the supervisor picks an idle worker and sends `fd` to that worker, moving it to the "busy" list.
-The engine and worker then communicate directly over the socket pair they now share.

-Once the engine and worker are done communicating, they close their socket pair.
-The worker then sends the supervisor a notification that it is idle again.
+A "job" is a unit of work that runs in a worker process and communicates with the engine via a unix socket.
+It must be serializable so we can send it to the worker.

+The spawner is very simple: it spawns a worker running a single job when the engine requests it.
+The worker dies when the job completes.
+Pools wrap the spawner to provide pooling of workers, multiplexing of jobs, and error condition handling.

+Each thread gets its own pool of workers.
+The "initial job" that a pool's workers are spawned with is a "job-running job": it loops accepting jobs from the engine and running them.

-# Job execution
+# Death handling

-(See the code in `worker_proc.cc`.)

-Worker processes run a loop which waits for the supervisor to send them a file descriptor (one end of a connection to the rethinkdb engine).
-When they get a file descriptor, they attempt to read a job from it and execute it.

-To receive a job, first they read a function pointer.
-This is feasible because they are forks of the rethinkdb process, so function addresses are the same between them, the supervisor, and the engine.
-The worker calls the function pointer, giving it a handle to the file descriptor it received.

-# Potential pain points / decisions needing revision

-- The supervisor uses `select()` to multiplex IO.
-This may not scale if we need lots and lots of worker processes.

-- The supervisor tries to ensure that there are exactly a certain number of worker processes.
-If one dies, an message is logged to stderr, and a new worker is forked to replace it.
-See `jsproc/supervisor_proc.cc` for the `#define`s that control the logic behind this.

-- Logging of errors just goes to stderr, since it would be highly nontrivial to hook in to the main RethinkDB logging system.

-- Killing the supervisor process won't kill the children.
-Idle workers will die when they try to get a new job from the supervisor, but the rethinkdb engine will probably continue oblivious.
-(The supervisor *does* act correctly if the rethinkdb engine process dies; it kills the worker processes and exits.)
+Each process (engine, spawner, workers) should appropriately handle the death of other processes.

+## Engine death

+The engine is the core of RethinkDB; if it dies (whether unexpectedly or by normal shut-down), everything should.

+The spawner loops reading/writing to the engine; if a read or write fails, it exits.

+The workers also exit if communication (read/write) with the engine fails.
+However, workers could be busy and not trying to communicate with the engine.
+In this case, they will die via SIGTERM when the spawner dies (see below).

+## Spawner death

+The spawner is a simple process that shouldn't die except by programmer error or external intervention.
+It also can't be replaced if it does die.
+So if it dies (except as part of normal shut-down), RethinkDB should die.

+The engine sets up a SIGCHLD handler that crashes, so if the spawner dies unexpectedly, the engine dies.
+The handler is de-registered during normal shut-down, to avoid crashing when the spawner correctly exits.

+The workers call `prctl(PR_SET_PDEATHSIG, SIGTERM)` (alas, Linux-specific), so they receive SIGTERM if the spawner (their parent) dies.

+## Worker death

+Unplanned worker process death is not entirely unexpected: v8 might have a bug, or the JS code might use up too much memory and get OOM killed.
+It's not entirely clear what we should do in this case.

+The engine watches all its connections to worker processes (via `pool_t::worker_t`) for errors (see pool.cc).
+If any fail, either when idle or during a read or write, it calls `worker_t::on_error()`.
+Currently, this crashes the engine process.

+The spawner pays no particular attention to death of its children (indeed, it ignores SIGCHLD so as not to leave zombies hanging around); its job is to spawn things and forget about them.
+(Of course, when the engine crashes due to a worker failure, the spawner will die in response.)